martinohanlon/BlueDot/docs/recipes.rst

 Using Blue Dot in combination with :mod:`gpiozero` you can interact with electronic components, such as LEDs, connected to your Raspberry Pi.

-When the Blue Dot is pressed, the LED connected to GPIO 27 will turn on; when released it will turn off:
+When a button is pressed, the LED connected to GPIO 27 will turn on; when released it will turn off:

 .. literalinclude:: examples/led1.py